 e2fsprogsproject; this library is present in most Linux systems and in macOS, and can be obtained for other platforms as well

 Obsolete equivalent of

-Build with libxml (enables SQL/XML support).
-Libxml version 2.6.23 or later is required for this feature.
+Build with libxml2, enabling SQL/XML support.
+Libxml2 version 2.6.23 or later is required for this feature.

 XML2_CONFIGto point to the

-xml2-configprogram belonging to the installation, or use the options
+xml2-configprogram belonging to the libxml2 installation, or set the variables

-Use libxslt when building the xml2 module. xml2 relies on this library to perform XSL transformations of XML.
+Build with libxslt, enabling the xml2 module to perform XSL transformations of XML.